-I am broadly interested in anything to do with statistics/machine learning, genetics/genomics, and biotechnology.
+I am broadly interested in anything to do with statistics/machine learning, biotechnology, and drug development.
 As an undergraduate, I conducted research in computational cancer genomics.
 I conceived and led a project aiming to identify associations between gene expression levels and a cancer phenotype known as “genomic instability” (which is a metric of how quickly tumors mutate) in large databases of tumor sequencing data.
 The project culminated in a manuscript I wrote that was published in Scientific Reports.

-As a graduate student, my research has been in statistical genetics, a field dating back to Ronald Fisher in the 1920s which aims to study the statistical relationship between genetics and phenotype in human or animal populations.
-In this venue, I worked on a project that involved defining a quantity known as “heritability mediated by gene expression levels,” which quantifies how much total genetic effect on a phenotype “flows through” separately measured gene expression levels.
+As a graduate student, my research has broadly been in genetics.
+Specifically, two subareas: statistical genetics and functional genomics technology development.
+Statistical genetics is a field dating back to Ronald Fisher in the 1920s which aims to study the statistical relationship between genetics and phenotype in human or animal populations.
+In this area, I worked on a project that involved defining a quantity known as “heritability mediated by gene expression levels,” which quantifies how much total genetic effect on a phenotype “flows through” separately measured gene expression levels.
 I derived a novel method of moments estimator of this quantity, established its properties (including bias, consistency, and calibration under the null) via derivations and simulations, and applied it to real human disease genetics data.
 The project culminated in a manuscript I wrote that was published in Nature Genetics.

 For more info on my past work, see below.